Table of contents

 Finally, make sure your plant has heaps of sunlight and water regularly in the dry season.

-Propagation of Natal Plum
+Natal Plum Water

 You should not need to water your plant during the wet season.
 For the balance of the year you should water once every few weeks, depending on the variety and soil.